Survey Procedures In Dentistry

 A pilot survey is one that includes only the most important subgroups in the population and only 1 or 2 index ages, usually 12 years or one another age groups.
 Such a survey provides the minimum amount of data needed to commence planning.
 Additional data should then be collected in order to provide a reliable baseline for the implementation and monitoring of services.

 Question 4.
-Write short note on screening.
+Write a short note on screening.

 Answer.
 Screening is defined as “the use of presumptive methods to identify unrecognized health risk factors or asymptomatic disease in persons determined by prior studies to be potentially at elevated risk and able to benefit from interventions performed before overt symptoms develop”. —WHO (1994).